fullptr/anzu/README.md

 * All the common arithmetic, comparison and logical operators.
 * Builtin functions.
+* Intrinsic func:
+    * These are special functions for accessing compiler internals or to perform operations that require specialised op codes in the runtime to be efficient.
+They are prefixed with a `@`.
+    * `@size_of(x)` returns the size in bytes of the type of object `x`. `x` can also be itself a type.
+    * `@type_of(x)` return the type of `x`.
+Can be used anywhere a type is expected.
+    * `@copy(dst, src)` takes two spans of the same type and copies the contents of one into the other.
+The size of `dst` must be big enough to fit `src`, otherwise it's a runtime error.
+This exists because it can efficiently memcpy the data rather than looping over the elements.
+    * `@char_to_i64(c)` takes a char and converts its value to an i64.
+This is always a safe conversion, and will likely be removed for a more general form of casting in the future.
+    * `@import(name)` for importing and using other modules (more info below).
+This can only be used in the global scope and the module itself is only compiled when the module object is assigned to a variable name in a declaration.

 * Memory arenas for allocating dynamic memory:
     ```py
     arena a;